Meisha04/phase-2-challenge-b/part-4/quiz.md

 # Part 4: Quiz time!

-Copy the questions below into a file part-4/quiz.md.
-Then, write your answer to each question directly below it.

-The quiz is worth 50 points in total.

-Reminder: you can use the internet to help you answer these questions :)

 Q: When you run a command in the terminal, where does BASH look for that command?

 A: $PATH